Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Prayers in Arabic before shaving

-- Separate celebration with zurnazoor-NAH and davuldah-VOOL music
+- Separate celebration with zurna and davuldah-VOOL music

-Modern adaptations see 45% of grooms opting for symbolic trims rather than full shaves, though rural areas maintain the complete tradition in 80% of weddings.
+Modern adaptations see many grooms opting for symbolic trims rather than full shaves, though rural areas tend to maintain the complete tradition.

 Smoking Ritual (Kapnisman)